Breathing exercises against stress

 Awareness of breathing

-• Where do you perceive your breathing?
-High in your chest or low in the belly?
+• Do you feel your breathing high in your chest or low in your belly?

-• Does this breathing fit with what you are doing now?
+• Does your breathing match what you are doing now?

 When the nervous system is calm and experiences safety and security, the brainstem can perform its functions properly.